sdcnku/micropython/docs/reference/asm_thumb2_hints_tips.rst

 ---------------

 Assembler code may be made more readable and maintainable by using named constants rather than littering code with numbers.
-This can be achieved
+This may be achieved
-by:
+thus:

 ::